 - The preceding sibling method is used to select a sibling tag preceding a targeted element

 Selectors are patterns that match against elements in a DOM and are several techniques that we can use to select elements in a webpage.

 2 > Class

 '^' symbol, represents the starting text in a string

 '$' symbol represents the ending text in a string

 '*' symbol represents contains text in a string

 What do you think about this post?
 Is it useful or not?
-Share this to all testers you know!
+Share this with all the testers you know!